NVIDIA/NeMo/docs/sources/source/tutorials/module_custom_configuration.rst

    :language: python
    :lines: 43-74

-Note that the configuration is actually a dictionary consisting of two sections: \
+Note that the configuration is actually a dictionary consisting of two sections:

  * ``header`` (storing class specification, NeMo version, NeMo collection name etc.) and
  * ``init_params`` storing the parameters used for instantiation of the object.

-Those parameters are stored in the protected :meth:`self._init_params`  field of the base :class:`NeuralModule` class.
+Those parameters are stored in the protected ``self._init_params``  field of the base :class:`NeuralModule` class.
+It is assumed that (aside of this use-case) the user won't access nor use them directly.

 Analogically, we must overload the :meth:`import_from_config()` method: